Chapter 6: On the Road Pt 2

 Three men walked into the room.
 They held themselves aloof, making Stevic think that they were nobles.
 Their bronze skin and sand colored hair mixed with azure eyes, reminded him of his wife.
 The one in the middle was slightly taller than his companions and he stepped forward.

 They all swept into an extravagant bow.
-"Safety and peace be upon you, Chief Stevic Galadheon.
+"Greetings Chief Galadheon.
 It is a pleasure to finally meet you."
 The taller man, who Stevic concluded was the leader, stuck out his hand, grasping Stevic's hand firmly within his own.
 "We can get down to business as soon as your daughter joins us."
 He glanced toward the door as if any second she would appear.

-Stevic frowned, "Karigan is currently residing in Sacor City, serving in His Majesty's Green Rider Messenger Service."
+Stevic frowned, "Karigan is currently residing in Sacor City, serving in His Majesty's Messenger Corps."

 The leader blinked, and then cast a glance to the two shorter men.
 They mumbled a few words in a strange dialect between one another before turning back to face him.
 "I'm afraid that she is the reason that we are here and that we must now leave for Sacor City.
 Thank you for your time, good evening Chief Galadheon."
 The three men turned to leave.